I am not sure what comes to your mind when you hear the word ‘radical.’

 - Power comes by grace when we feel the weakest – I Cor 1: 26-31 and II Cor 12:9

 True freedom is having God’s power to do God’s will.
 The gospel that Jesus proclaimed is powerful.
 It results in worshipping God in truth & in spirit.
-If our worship is faithful it will eventually subvert the culture surrounding us.
-Worship will turn our values, habits and ideas upside down.
+If our worship is faithful it will eventually subvert the values of the world system surrounding us.
+Worship will turn our superficial values, habits and ideas upside down.
 We will need God’s power to live this way.

 Richard Foster said, ‘The world is not looking for more talented people but for deep people.’
 My prayer is that we will allow the Holy Spirit to take us to a deeper Christian life and not settle for superficial Christianity.
 Remember, following Jesus is not about what you say, do or learn but rather it is about doing God’s will on a daily basis.